Blog - Join me at the Dwejra Tower, Azure Window and the Inland Sea, Gozo!

 Oh and by the way, navigating Victoria in the car is an absolute breeze now 😆 I can even look around and enjoy the scenery whilst driving through 😊

-I’m now on the winding road which leads down to Dwerja and the Tower.
+I’m now on the winding road which leads down to Dwejra and the Tower.

 The view is captivating, the brightly coloured wild flower embellished countryside, the cloudless bluest sky, and the azure Mediterranean Sea is just ahead.
 The sight is breath-taking and I’m feeling blessed indeed.

-First stop for me has to be Dwerja Tower.
+First stop for me has to be Dwejra Tower.
 It’s super warm now so I’m going to pull the car onto the nearest flat area of rough land so that I’m nearby.

 Here we go TC!
 From here I have a fabulous elevated view of the Bay, where the Azure Window used to stand, and the Inland Sea.
 I also have a stunning view of the shimmering sea and Fungus Rock!

 But first, I must explore this staggering Tower!